Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7ps.md

 **Q.3.a.** Which case did you select?

-**Q.3.b.** For your case, what do you wish to happen or develop over time.
+**Q.3.b.** For your case, what do you wish to happen or develop over time?
 What is your desired outcome?
-(1-2 sentences)
+(2-3 sentences)

 **Q.3.c.** For your case, which *cultural concepts* may be useful in navigating or advancing the situation presented to your desired outcome?